bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Italicizing Text</h4>

-Italicizing text falls in line with that of bolding text, where we can use multiple elements or the <a href="https://learn.shayhowe.com/html-css/working-with-typography/">
-font style</a> CSS property to achieve a desired presentation.
+Italicizing text falls in line with that of bolding text, where we can use multiple elements or the <a href="https://learn.shayhowe.com/html-css/working-with-typography/" rel="noopener noreferrer" target="_blank"> font style</a> CSS property to achieve a desired presentation.
 When italicizing text, the two elements most commonly used are em and i.
 Again, these share the same presentation, yet have completely different semantic meanings.